jkzvaigzne/jkzvaigzne/README.md

 Passionate Software Developer / Front End Developer
 ---------------------------------------------------

-As a .NET developer with a strong foundation in C# and database management, I am equally passionate about advancing my front-end skills.
-I am dedicated to mastering front-end technologies and frameworks, ensuring seamless integration with backend systems and delivering exceptional user experiences.
-Eager to expand my proficiency in HTML, CSS, JavaScript, and popular front-end frameworks like Angular and React, I embrace challenges and strive for excellence in all aspects of web development.
+As a .NET developer with a strong foundation in C# and database management, I am passionate about deepening my expertise in server-side technologies.
+I am currently focused on mastering PHP to enhance my capabilities in building robust, scalable, and efficient back-end systems.
+Dedicated to ensuring seamless integration between back-end systems and user-facing applications, I am committed to delivering secure and high-performance solutions.
+My enthusiasm for back-end development drives me to continuously learn and embrace challenges in creating impactful web applications.

 * 🌍  I'm based in Riga, Latvia
 * ✉️  You can contact me at [jekabswork@gmail.com](mailto:jekabswork@gmail.com)